zoe1337/Glimpse/README.md

 # Glimpse Image Editor

-Glimpse is a downstream fork of the GNU Image Manipulation Program 2.10.
+Glimpse is a downstream fork of the GNU Image Manipulation Program.
 You can find out more information on our FAQs page: https://glimpse-editor.org/about/

 ## What is different about Glimpse?
 Aside from the rebrand that provides excellent free software with a less problematic name, we also focus on performance improvements, user interface changes and incrementally improving the user experience.